-Can a statutory authority discharge its obligations in regard to data protection by outsourcing the collection, storage and processing of personal data to another organisation?
+Can a statutory authority discharge its obligations in regard to data protection by outsourcing the collection, storage, and processing of personal data to another organization?

 No. If data handling is outsourced then the company is acting as a data controller and the company which provides outsourcing as a processor, but both have obligations under GDPR.

 An online retailer uses a payment company to process its customer transactions.
 Is the payment company acting as the data processor for the retailer?